 I have to admit that I'm not sure under which tracker issue that discussion on dropping Snowberry belongs?

-#13 Updated by danij over 4 years ago
+#13 Updated by danij about 5 years ago

 Dropping Snowberry is (IMO) the single most important near-term milestone that we've yet to reach.
 Its not simply a case of some users having trouble with it.
 Until we get rid of Snowberry the majority of users will bypass the home screen, not encounter the task bar and consequently overlook the majority of what we've been working on over the past few years.
 Snowberry has now long overstayed its welcome.